You Had Me At Halo

 No matter the engagement ring you choose, there is guaranteed to be a halo setting for it.
 They have flooded the cases of every jewelry store and are a common sight on so many newly engaged women’s Instagram feeds for good reason.
-Halos make a smaller carat stone appear larger, brilliantly highlighting features of a gem cut like a princess or pear cut diamond.
+Halos or double halos make a smaller carat stone appear larger, brilliantly highlighting features of a gem cut like a princess or pear cut diamond.

 For those few future brides unaware of the halos power to enhance and dazzle, here’s how it’s done.

 Halos are made up of diamond or gemstone pavés put into a design that surrounds the center stone.
 The pavé is a group of smaller gemstones set closely together and held in place by little beads or prongs that are barely visible.
 However, what you are most aware of is their aggregate sparkle, especially how it extends the shine to all sides.